-- and Guests.
-The invitation of guests to any function can bring credit and praise upon the Legion and our members.
+- and bring credit and praise upon the Legion and our members.
 It is also an important way to educate local persons and dignitaries to the good deeds that we as an organization accomplish within our respective communities.
 However, the manner in which we treat our guests will leave a lasting impression upon them, either good or bad.
 Therefore, it is in our best interests to invite appropriate guests to appropriate functions and to ensure that they are looked after throughout the function. - 317.
 At any event organized through all levels of The Legion, advanced preparations and final day preparations are always essential for a successful event, the extending of proper protocol to invited guests.
 They should be made fully aware of your expectations from the time they arrive until the time they depart from the event.
-This section of the manual should assist you in ensuring that this does happen. - 318.
-Procedures for Inviting.
-In determining a suitable guest for any function it is first necessary to determine how the guest relates to the function being held.
+This section of the manual should assist you in ensuring that this does happen. - suitable guest for any function it is first necessary to determine how the guest relates to the function being held.
 Generally the guest should be knowledgeable or associated with the event taking place and will be able to add to the overall success of the event.
 Additionally, there may be occasions where it would be beneficial to the Legion to invite guests so that they become aware of our activities and can therefore leave the event with a positive perception of our organization and help to spread that perception throughout the community.